 Consumer advocates agree, including Consumer Reports, that you should look for “Certified Financial Planners.”
 These planners agree to strict ethical standards and act with your best interests in mind.
 The certified financial planner must pass a difficult and detailed exam (CFP Certification Exam), and meet other educational standards.

 When you search for a Certified Financial Planner, you will see how the planner is compensated.
-CFP’s can get paid in a variety of ways, so you will find more than just fee-only advisors on this list.
+CFPs can get paid in a variety of ways, so you will find more than just fee-only advisors on this list.

 NAFPA-Registered Financial Advisors

+To earn the NAPFA-Registered Financial Advisor title, an advisor must meet high professional and ethical standards.
 The qualifications are so strict more than half of those who want to join the NAPFA network are denied when they initially apply.

 Since we are looking at your investments holistically, at Open Road Wealth Management, our software tracks your assets and liabilities in one spot.
 This is done even if your funds are in different investment accounts.
-Organization is often the biggest financial obstacle to overcome.
+Organization is often the biggest obstacle to overcome.

 FeeOnlyNetwork.com also provides individuals and couples interested in retirement planning an easy way to find a vetted financial advisor with transparent fees and a legal obligation to offer unbiased financial advice.

 Fee-only advisors who are only compensated by the client and never with a commission.